dipoisola/political_sentiment/creeper/README.md

 # Setup

 ## Infrastructure
-Creeper is a lambda function that runs on a 2 hour schedule to political party related tweets and dumps them in MongoDb database.
+Creeper is a lambda function that runs on a bi-hourly schedule to find political party related tweets and dump them in MongoDb database.

 The infrastructure is managed with Hashicorp's Terraform.
 You can find instructions to download that [in the project website](https://www.terraform.io/downloads.html).